Ido Rosenblum

 Ido Rosenblum (עידו רוזנבלום; born 16 November 1976) is an Israeli screenwriter, actor, television presenter, comedian, columnist, TV and film producer and TV and Film director.
 In 2008 he founded 4dolfins Productions, named after the house on HaDolphin St. 4 in Jaffa, where he grew up.

 Biography

 Rosenblum was born and raised in Jaffa, and was educated in Tel Aviv and New York City.
-Rosenblum's first home was across the street from the infamous Abu Hassan hummus restaurant in Jaffa.
+Rosenblum's first home was across the street from the Abu Hassan hummus restaurant in Jaffa.
 His father was the journalist and author Adam Baruch (Originally: Baruch Meir Rosenblum).
 His mother was the photographer Ariella Shvide.
 His sister is the journalist and author Amalia Rosenblum.
 His brother-in-law (Amalia's husband) is the singer and musician Yuval Banai (lead singer of the band Mashina).

 In his youth Rosenblum played basketball for the Hapoel Tel Aviv youth teams.
 As a result of an offer by Shimi Rieger and Eric Henig, he moved to the United States, where he studied and played basketball during high school, with a dream to be an NBA player.
 He went on to return to Israel and retire from basketball.